leozqin/etl-markup-toolkit/README.md

     - action: nothing
       comment: Look ma, a workflow!
 ```
-# Configuration Files: Actions
-Within the `workflow` section of a workflow, the user should define actions.
-Actions have a name and accept arguments that tell it more about what to do.

 ## List of Actions
 To learn more about the actions that are supported, click [here](docs/actions.md)

-## Subscripting/Variable Injection
+# Variable Injection / Using References
 There are two methods by which an external reference can be made: by directly referencing a parameter in the params file, or by referencing a parameter, which in turn references a location in the filesystem.

+## How to define references
 To reference a param, set a key called `$param` within the top-level arguments to the action, where the value corresponds to a key in the params file.
 The params file should be structured as a set of keys, each of which contains arguments to the action that are inserted directly into the config at the location of the `$param` key.

 To make a reference by location, do the same as above (creating a key called `$param`), but then set as the value of the key in turn a key called `$ref`, which references as its value the path to another `yml` file, which will be substituted in the place of that reference.
 The path can be absolute, or relative.
 If a relative path is used, it should be relative to the path of the params file.

 For some examples of how this works, [see errata](docs/errata.md#examples-of-variable-injection)

 For some suggestions of how variable injection can be used to improve the quality of ETL processes, [see errata](docs/errata.md#use-cases-for-references)

+## Use cases for references
+There are two kinds of references - references by key and references by location.
+Some use cases for both:

+References by key:
+- Changing the location from which data is read (for example, if a vendor gives you data on a monthly basis)
+- Changing the location where the data is written (for example, to write data to different locations between production and dev environments)
+- Changing fields that are written to the filesystem (for example, to write only ceratin fields and drop all others)

+References by location:
+- Storing the value mapping for standardizing a field  (for example, from vendor-provided values to standardized values)
+- Storing the schema required for reading a file (for example, to resude)

+It is encouraged to try generating parameter files programmatically!
+This might help you keep track of how business logic is applied during transformations.
+YAML is trivially serialized.

 # Logging
 ETL Processes have a `get_report` method that compiles a simple report for an ETL Process in the form of a Python dictionary, where the key is the workflow shortname and the value is the corresponding report for the workflow.